PythonCoderUnicorn/FinancialAccounting/documents/chapter_3/notes.md

 **straight line method of depreciation** = calculating depreciation expense for a period of time is divide the cost of the asset byt its useful life.
 Full life quantity is expected to be estimated

+**acrued expenses** = expenses that have been incurred but not yet paid or recorded through transaction journal entries (interest, salaries, property tax, income tax)

+**accrued revenues** revenues that have been earned but not yet recorded via journal entries